About Yen Finder

 A flat fee or commission

-Why can the best Tokyo shop beat the mid-market rate?
+Why can the best Tokyo shops get closer to the mid-market rate?

 • Competition between four or five shops within 200 meters compresses margins on the most popular pairs (USD, EUR, KRW)